 Spotted a bright red Chevy C10 pickup truck in Burbank not long ago.
 This was from a few days ago, when Californian’s were allowed to go outside for leisure (expect other large cities or states to follow this order)!
 I have a few more spotting pictures in the bank that I’ll post over the next few days to keep us all sane.

 Don’t forget to search for your favorite vehicles at the bottom of the web site.
 Here is a sample of a few C10’s and Silverado’s we have spotted.

 1972 Chevrolet C10 pickup (CK Chassis)

 1965 Chevrolet C-10 Pickup

-Also, check out some other Plymouth vehicles we’ve spotted:
+And check out some of old school Mercedes-Benz’s we’ve spotted:

 1971 Mercedes Benz 280s (W108)